mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - How many pixels stay on after 18 iterations?

 #### [Day 22: Sporifica Virus](src/day_22)
+- [x] Part One - After 10000 bursts of activity, how many bursts cause a node to become infected?
-- [ ] Part One - After 10000 bursts of activity, how many bursts cause a node to become infected?
+- [ ] Part Two - After 10000000 bursts of activity, how many bursts cause a node to become infected?